Tax treatment of Recognized Provident Fund (RPF), Unrecognized Provident Fund (URPF), Statutory Provident Fund (SPF)

 - Statutory Provident Fund (SPF): This Fund is mainly meant for Government/University/Educational Institutes (affiliated to university) employees.

 - Public Provident Fund (PPF): This is a scheme under Public Provident Fund Act 1968.
 In this scheme even self-employed persons can make a contribution.
-The minimum contribution is Rs.500 per annum and the maximum contribution is Rs.70,000 per annum.
+The minimum contribution is Rs.500 per annum and the maximum contribution is Rs.
+100,000 per annum.
 The contribution made along with interest earned is repayable after 15 years, unless extended.
-The rate of interest is statutorily set at 8% per annum.

 Tax treatment of Provident Fund can be discussed under two scenarios:

 - Upon receipt of accumulated balance of provident fund at the time of retirement or resignation